Flare (acrobatic move): Step by step

-Threaded flares - A unique flare motion where one uses the supporting arm (prior to supporting the swinging motion) to thread the two legs together.
-The legs become free as they swing through the front flare motion (Bboy Lilou the first who had done this move).

-V-flares - An advanced flare style where the legs stay straight in a V-shape close to the body and all momentum is exerted from the hips, as the legs stays to unmoving and provides no basis of support.
-These are also known as 'piked flares'.
-Much effort is needed to master V-flares.

-British flares- A flare which comes from a handstand position (placing one hand on the ground you kick the opposite foot into the air letting it catch momentum then you kick it through, the other foot you kick when you are coming down to let it pass under.
-Its used when coming from Air tracks to flares.

-Solar flares- A flare with the hips very high in the air and the legs piked together over the front torso (as if, the legs are flaring over the bboy/bgirls's head and body).
-After switching from the starting arm to the opposite arm and when the torso is facing the ground, the hip pops out from under, giving the feel of the sun's explosive solar flare.
-It looks very similar to an airflare and a chair flare combined, but without the hop between the arm switch.

 Airflares

 The Airflare, sometimes also called an Airtrack, is an advanced move that is similar in concept to a Halo, also known as Headtracks or just tracks.
 This is because they share the feel when it comes to piking your legs and swinging them in between the hand switch.
-While performing an Air Flare, the breaker is inverted with his torso at a 45 degree angle to the floor. (angle can differ. the smaller the angle, the greater the difficulty). his legs in a V-shape, and his arms straight.
+While performing an Air Flare, the breaker is inverted with his torso at a 45-degree angle to the floor. (angle can differ. the smaller the angle, the greater the difficulty). his legs in a V-shape, and his arms straight.
 The hands are the only body part that touch the floor as the move is being performed.
-The bboy/bgirl whips their legs, then arms around so that he travels in a circular path.
+The bboy or bgirl whips their legs, then arms around so that he travels in a circular path.
 Air Flares can also be referred to as Air Tracks: however, Air Tracks was originally a single 360 spin in the air that would be a transition move linking to another.
 Later, people would start doing Air flares in the manner of a continuous Air track, rendering both names to be basically the same move, since the difference in execution is so minimal.
-(Air flares reach across the chest and Air tracks reach over the head - the inclination of the body is irrelevant in this case.)

-Variations

-There are many variations of the air flare.
-Some notable examples include: